-The Peach Payments Dashboard and Console provide a transaction listing for monitoring and reporting.
+The Peach Payments Dashboard provides a transaction listing for monitoring and reporting.

 To understand why payments are sometimes unsuccessful, see the Dashboard response codes section.

-For any finance-related queries, such as invoices, billing, settlement, and so on, send an email to [email protected].
+For any finance-related queries, such as settlement, invoices, billing, and so on, contact [email protected].